WHEN THE WORK WAS NEW: Toronto New Work Shows 1984 and 1986

 John Watt is among the earliest video artists working in Canada.
 He began making performance for the camera works in 1973 while he was a student at NSCAD.
 In 1979 Watt produced and curated “Television By Artists”, a landmark series of six commissioned television programs by artists.
 Watt’s interest in the advancement of video technology led him to becoming one of first commercial videodisc producers in Canada, directing four major installations for the Canadian Pavilion at Expo ’86.
 Watt’s video works have been extensively exhibited and are collected nationally and internationally in museums, galleries, expositions, festivals, broadcasts.

 A silent march.
 An actor is killed by death squads in Columbia.

 Jorge Lozano has been working as a film and video artist for the last 20 years and has achieved national and international recognition.
-His fiction films have been exhibited at the Toronto International Film Festival and at the Sundance Film Festival amongst others.
-He is a founder of aluCine, Toronto Latin Media Festival, and facilites self-representations video workshops for marginalized Latin and non-Latin youth in Canada, Colombia, and Venezuela.
+His fiction films have been exhibited at the Toronto International Film Festival and at the Sundance Film Festival, among others.
+He is a founder of aluCine Toronto Latin Media Festival, and facilitates self-representation video workshops for marginalized Latin and non-Latin youth in Canada, Colombia, and Venezuela.